 If you prefer to avoid back strain: a long-handle weeder

-What’s the simplest approach to get rid of weeds?
+What’s the simplest approach to getting rid of weeds?

 When is it best to get rid of weeds?

-What’s the simplest approach to get rid of weeds?
+What’s the simplest approach to getting rid of weeds?

 When the garden is damp, avoid treating it since human weight can degrade the soil quality.